react-navigation/react-navigation/packages/react-native-tab-view/README.md

 [![Version][version-badge]][package]
 [![MIT License][license-badge]][license]

 A cross-platform Tab View component for React Native.
-Implemented using [`react-native-pager-view`](https://github.com/callstack/react-native-viewpager) on Android & iOS, and [PanResponder](https://reactnative.dev/docs/panresponder) on Web.
+Implemented using [`react-native-pager-view`](https://github.com/callstack/react-native-viewpager) on Android & iOS, and [PanResponder](https://reactnative.dev/docs/panresponder) on Web, macOS, and Windows.

 - [Run the example app to see it in action](https://expo.io/@satya164/react-native-tab-view-demos).
 - Checkout the [example/](https://github.com/satya164/react-native-tab-view/tree/main/example) folder for source code.